kingcu/blog.ridewithgps.com/_posts/2013-01-29-Site-Widget.markdown

 <img class="postimage" src="/images/post_images/01292013_3.png">

-**Step 5.** Once your happy with how the widget looks you can copy & past the code in section 3, which is below the preview on the right-hand side of the page.
+**Step 5.** Once you're happy with how the widget looks you can copy & paste the code in section 3, which is below the preview on the right-hand side of the page.

 <img class="postimage" src="/images/post_images/01292013_4.png">